 Crafting the Application

-Did you know that the Common Application has been open for over a month?
 When I was applying to colleges, I didn’t realize the Common App opened so early.
 The Common Application opens every year on August 1st, which for most students in the US is during the summer.
 I wish I knew that I could’ve taken advantage of those valuable summer months as I was developing my application.
 The summer is a great time to schedule college tours, narrow down your list, and even start your application.
 Even before the Common Application is open you can start getting your application materials together.
 Ask your teachers for letters of recommendation, start working on a portfolio, and draft your personal statement.
 This will help lighten your load for the fall semester of senior year.

 You 'll have more time to edit your application, apply early action/decision, and apply for scholarships.